-When someone is hypnotised by a hypnotist, the hypnotist is essentially guiding their imagination to create changes to their reality.
+When someone is hypnotised by a hypnotist, the hypnotist is essentially guiding their imagination to create changes to their neural pathways and therefore their reality.
 For entertainment purposes, a hypnotist can encourage a willing person to believe all kinds of weird, wonderful things are true.

 In the therapy room, a hypnotherapist is using hypnosis to guide imagination into a new, preferred reality.
-Changing thoughts, behaviours and feelings that the client wants to change.
+Changing thoughts, behaviours and feelings that the client wants to change at a neurological level.

 What does hypnosis feel like?

 Hypnosis can be experienced as a deeply relaxed state where you are very relaxed physically and mentally.
 It can be a drifty, floaty, open and expansive state – when at that time, nothing else seems to matter.
 Maybe like just before you drift off to sleep at night.